raspberrypilearning/rpi-python-line-following/en/step_6.md

    - The left motor should receive a `-1`
    - The right motor should receive a `1`
 3. The robot has drifted right and should turn left
-   - The right sensor is off the line and outpputing a `0`
+   - The right sensor is off the line and outputting a `0`
    - The left sensor is on the line and outputting a `1`
-   - The lefft mtot should receive a `1`
+   - The Left motor should receive a `1`
-   - The right motio shourl receive a `-1`
+   - The right motor should receive a `-1`

 How can this be achieved?
 First of all you can create an infinite loop to view the sensor values.